What You Say About Us

 “My daughter has been very fortunate to have attended gym, tennis and now swimming groups with Horizon Sports club.
 Since she was seven she has been attending a group one evening a week to practise skills and also to socialise with children outside of school.
 She has struggled with sport in the school setting, having various special needs, so it has been wonderful to see her enjoying sport.

 It has also given me a fantastic opportunity to meet families with whom I share something in common and to feel less isolated by the difficulties special needs children inevitably bring.
 Indeed I have made a couple of lovely friends myself as well.
-I am full of admiration for the way Anita runs these clubs making them very inclusive to all families who have a child with a statement of special needs.
 I know without a doubt that if it wasn’t for Horizon both my daughter’s life and mine would not have the quality we enjoy.

 Sport offers such benefits to all members of society but for a child like mine it can be non existent.
 It is inspiring to see what can be achieved”

 “My husband and I would like it to be known how much we value the service provided by Horizon.
-Our son is on the autistic spectrum and has dyspraxia we have attempted to access mainstream sports clubs but there has been a lack of understanding and no one to one help.
+Our son is on the autistic spectrum and has dyspraxia.
+We have attempted to access mainstream sports clubs but there has been a lack of understanding and no one to one help.
 Horizon has taught our son how to swim which we consider to be an important life skill.
-He is now attending Horizons tennis club which is helping with the ball skills in which he has always lacked confidence.
+He is now attending Horizon Tennis which is helping with the ball skills in which he has always lacked confidence.
 Horizon has the necessary experience and empathy with these children and the service they give to our son is immeasurable.”